 - AVA (anthrax vaccine adsorbed) is the only FDA-approved vaccine that is available for active immunization against anthrax in the US.

-- AVA is contraindicated among children < 18 years, adults > 65 years, and pregnant/lactating women.
+- AVA is contraindicated in children < 18 years, adults > 65 years, and pregnant/lactating women.
 In these groups, antitoxin therapy with raxibacumab, obiltoxaximab, or anthrax immunoglobulin is indicated instead of AVA.